grizz-it/configuration/docs/usage/compiling-configuration.md

 $registry = $compiler->compile();
 ```

+Any duplicate relative file paths will only be compiled once.
+If it occurs in a
+different package as well, which is sequenced prior to the later loaded package,
+then the later package's configuration will be ignored.

 ## Registry
 The returned [Registry](../../src/Component/Registry/Registry.php) then contains
 all the compiled configuration.
 The registry can return the specific `database`